David McCreery

-David McCreery (born 16 September 1957) is a Northern Irish former professional footballer who played for Newcastle United and many other clubs during his long career.
+David McCreery (born 16 September 1957) is a Northern Irish former professional footballer who played for Manchester United, Newcastle United and many other clubs during his long career.

 He mostly played in midfield, but was very versatile, and during his career played in every position bar goalkeeper.
 McCreery made 67 appearances for the Northern Ireland national football team, and played in the World Cup finals of 1982 and 1986.
 He was named in the All Star Select XI at the World Cup 1982 for his continuous high quality performances.